Schmitt Family Farm

 For over 150 years, the Schmitt family has made farming a way of life on Long Island.
 While their family farm has moved eastward over the past four generations to its present location in Riverhead, New York, the Schmitts have always grown vegetables.
 They currently grow around 30 different crops in any given year on their 250-acre farm and sell their fresh vegetables at local farm stands, supermarkets and throughout the New York City area.

 In 2006, Phil began experimenting with different soil conservation and nutrient management practices.
-He now incorporates cover crops, compost, reduced tillage, controlled release nitrogen fertilizer (or CRNF), and integrated pest management strategies into his operation.
-As a result, his organic matter levels have risen from 0.5 percent to three percent since adopting a diversity of soil health practices.
+He now incorporates cover crops, compost, reduced tillage, controlled release nitrogen fertilizer, or CRNF, and integrated pest management strategies into his operation.
+As a result, his organic matter levels have risen from 0.5% to 3% since adopting a diversity of soil health practices.